emattia/mlsys-variations-template/docs/user-guide/project-structure.md

 > "Design is not just what it looks like and feels like.
 Design is how it works." — Steve Jobs

-This page explains the organization and structure of the Debug Toml Test.
+This page explains the organization and structure of the MLX Foundation project.

 ## Overview

-The template follows a structured organization designed to promote best practices in data science projects:
+The template follows a structured organization designed to promote best practices in AI/ML systems development:

 ```
+├── .claude/            # Claude AI assistant workspace and context
 ├── .env/               # Environment variables directory
 ├── .github/            # GitHub configuration (Actions workflows)
 ├── .projen/            # Projen configuration and generated files
+├── assets/             # Static assets, images, and resources
 ├── conf/               # Hydra & project configuration files
+├── config/             # Additional configuration files and settings
 ├── data/               # Data files
 │   ├── raw/            # Original, immutable data
 │   ├── processed/      # Cleaned, transformed data
 │   ├── interim/        # Intermediate data
 │   └── external/       # Data from external sources
+├── dev/                # Development utilities and tools
 ├── docs/               # Project documentation (MkDocs)
 ├── endpoints/          # API endpoints and services
 ├── mlx-components/     # MLX component registry and extracted components